tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 you're reading the subtitles.
 You're only partially listening to the audio.
-So I imagine that the only advantage a person who had an experience similar to mine would have is a little bit more phonetic awareness.
+So I imagine that the only advantage a person who had an experience similar to mine would have is a little more phonetic awareness.
 They would still have to build their understanding of Japanese almost from zero.

 ### I am struggling to switch from English to Japanese media.